yonebayashi/testy-cache/README.md

 ```
 ## Part 1

-We test the following cases for when the Evictor is a nullptr Evictor:
+We test the following cases for when the Evictor is a *nullptr* evictor and when it is a FIFO Evictor:

-Test name/ Description | Status
+Test name | Description | Status
  --- | --- | ---
 Set/Get | Getting a key that wasn't inserted | PASSED
 Set/Get | Getting a key that was inserted | PASSED